 Faculty also had a good opinion of the Library's databases with 65% rating them excellent or good.
 A significantly lesser number rated the Library's print book collection favorably, with only 38% rating it excellent or good.
-Fifteen percent rated the print book collection poor while only 1% rated the databases poor.
-This further indicates a need to improve our print book collection.
+Fifteen percent rated the print book collection poor and only 1% rated the databases poor.